-Overall, with an average increase of just over 1% over the last three years, it can be said that the situation of non-technical losses has not really changed.
+Overall, with an average mid-range increase of +0.2% over the last three years, it can be said that the situation of non-technical losses is mostly unchanged.
+Unfortunately, the number of companies that have been able to provide their statistics on this type of loss remains very low.
+This does not allow us to give a representative character to this conclusion.